San Lucas, filter coffee from Mexico

 This washed Typica-Bourbon blend comes from two indigenous communities in the highest regions of Oaxaca.
 Their coffee is soft, elegant, and caramelly sweet.
 A feel-good coffee with notes of redcurrant and a full-bodied mouthfeel.

-San Lucas - Coffee Information
+San Lucas - Coffee Facts

-Currant, baked apple, caramel, soft
+Currant, baked apple, caramel, smooth

-Bean Origin:
+Bean origin:

 San Lucas Zoquiápam, Sierra Flores de Magón, Oaxaca, Mexico